Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 This blog post is another in what has come to be known as the parental pep talk series – a collection of essays from me to you but written in the voice of a (good enough) mother, father, or, occasionally, a grandparent figure.

-So often, those of us from relational trauma backgrounds have no parent or grandparent to turn to for advice, comfort, reassurance, and support when life gets really hard.
+So often, those of us from relational trauma backgrounds have no parent or grandparent to turn to for advice, comfort, reassurance, and support when life gets too much or really hard.

 And yet, because life is life, it will be hard.